Skip to main content

 How much does it cost?

 Standard delivery is 2-3 business days.
 Priority delivery is same business day.
-If your deadline is urgent, call us and we will expedite.
+If your deadline is urgent, call us and we will expedite so you have time to review and sign before it's filed.

 What if I've already missed my deadline?

 If a default judgment has been entered, you may be able to file a motion to vacate.
-Contact us to discuss your options.
+Contact us to discuss your options — we can prepare the documents for you, and connect you with a licensed attorney if your situation calls for one.

 Do you cover all 50 states?

 Yes.
-We prepare Answers for debt collection lawsuits filed in all 50 states and the District of Columbia.
+We prepare court responses for debt collection lawsuits filed in all 50 states and the District of Columbia.
+You review, approve, and sign your documents before they are filed.

 What is an affirmative defense?